xlc-dev/nova/docs/src/scaffolding.md

 **scaffolding** in Nova automates project bootstrapping.
 It provides:

-- **Multiple Layouts:** Choose between Minimal, Structured, or TODO-style starter kits.
+- **Multiple Layouts:** Choose between Minimal or Structured template.
 - **Name-Aware Paths:** Template filenames and directories can include `{{.Name}}` to personalize paths.
 - **Content Templating:** File contents are processed as Go `text/template`, with access to project metadata.
 - **Database Adapter Injection:** Select between `sqlite`, `postgres`, or `mysql`; the correct Go import path is injected.